jts307/MazeProject1/DESIGN.md

 - Messages from the server including `AM_INIT_OK`, `AM_INIT_FAILED`, etc. These can be found in [amazing.h](amazing.h).

 Output(s):
-- one file to log the actions of all avatars, in the form of:
-- The name will be in the form: Amazing_$USER_N_D.log, where $USER is the current user id, N is the value of nAvatars and D is the value of Difficulty.
+- one file to log the actions of all avatars, in the form of: Amazing_$USER_N_D.log, where $USER is the current user id, N is the value of nAvatars and D is the value of Difficulty.
 - The first line of the file should contain $USER, the `MazePort`, and the date & time.
 - Messages to the server: `AM_INIT` which can be found in [amazing.h](amazing.h).